wallarm/api-firewall/README.md

 When starting API Firewall, you should provide the [OpenAPI 3.0 specification](https://swagger.io/specification/) of the application to be protected with API Firewall.
 The started API Firewall will operate as a reverse proxy and validate whether requests and responses match the schema defined in the specification.

 The traffic that does not match the schema will be logged using the [`STDOUT` and `STDERR` Docker services](https://docs.docker.com/config/containers/logging/) or blocked (depending on the configured API Firewall operation mode).
-If operating in the logging mode and detecting the traffic on endpoints that are not included in the specification, API Firewall also logs these endpoints as the shadow ones (except for endpoints returning the code `404`).
+When operating in the logging mode, API Firewall also logs so-called shadow API endpoints, those that are not covered in API specification but respond to requests (except for endpoints returning the code `404`).

 ![API Firewall scheme](https://github.com/wallarm/api-firewall/blob/2ace2714ac5777694bde85c8cdbb1308e98a7fea/images/firewall-as-proxy.png?raw=true)

-Provided API schema should be described using the [OpenAPI 3.0 specification](https://swagger.io/specification/) in the YAML or JSON file (`.yaml`, `.yml`, `.json` file extensions).
+[OpenAPI 3.0 specification](https://swagger.io/specification/) is supported and should be provided as a YAML or JSON file (`.yaml`, `.yml`, `.json` file extensions).

-By allowing you to set the traffic requirements with the OpenAPI 3.0 specification, Wallarm API Firewall relies on a positive security model.
+By allowing you to set the traffic requirements with the OpenAPI 3.0 specification, API Firewall relies on a positive security model.

 ## Technical data

 API Firewall works as a reverse proxy with a built-in OpenAPI 3.0 request and response validator.
 It's written in Golang and using fasthttp proxy.
-The project optimized for extreme performance and near-zero added latency.
+The project is optimized for extreme performance and near-zero added latency.

 ## Starting API Firewall